True Golf Classics: Pebble Beach Golf Links

 True Golf Classics: Pebble Beach Golf Links is a traditional golf simulation video game that was originally released in 1992 for the Super Nintendo Entertainment System.
 It was eventually released in 1993 to the Sega Genesis and the NEC PC-9801.
 It is part of T&E Soft's True Golf series.

 The game takes place at the prestigious Pebble Beach Golf Links in Pebble Beach, California.

 Gameplay

 The golfing engine is very complex and it takes many button pushes on the game pad in order to deliver a single stroke.
 There is match play, stroke play, and a tournament mode.
 Anywhere from one to four players can play at once.

+Reception

+In Electronic Gaming Monthly, two reviewers said it was one of the few golf games on the Genesis that felt that it added more than the usual elements of choosing butters, power of shot and wind resistance.
+The other two reviewers felt it was still in line of being a standard and typical golf game.